 Figure 3.4: Slip steps are made through engine-speed control when the truck is held stationary in a slight uphill using a constant clutch position.
-No reaction is seen in neither clutch torque or input shaft acceleration. change in torque/input shaft acceleration should be seen if there is a slip-speed dependency, see Figure 3.4.
+No reaction is seen in neither clutch torque nor input shaft acceleration. acceleration should be seen if there is a slip-speed dependency, see Figure 3.4.
 Note that the engine torque has a transient during the edges of a step, due to the acceleration of the engine.
 A smaller transient is present in the clutch torque signal due to imperfections in the compensation for the acceleration.
-No significant change is seen in the input shaft acceleration and no correlation between steady-state clutch torque and slip speed is seen neither, Figure 3.5.
-Based on this experiment (3.3) can be reduced to, $$M{\rm trans,k} = M{\rm trans,k}(\omega_e, T, x) \tag{3.4}$$ This is somewhat in contrast to the data in Velardocchia et al. (1999) where a slip dependency is shown.
+No significant change is seen in the input-shaft acceleration and no correlation between steady-state clutch torque and slip speed is seen neither, see Figure 3.5.
+Based on this experiment (3.4) can be reduced to $$M{\rm trans,k} = M{\rm trans,k}(\omega_e, T, x) \tag{3.5}$$ This is somewhat in contrast to the data in Velardocchia et al. (1999) where a slip dependency is shown.
 The slip has only been investigated at relatively large speeds and does therefore not contrast the data in Vasca et al. (2011) where the slip dependency only is present below 100 RPM.
-3.6 ROTATIONAL SPEED Centrifugal effects in the diaphragm spring can be studied with the same experiment as in Section 3.5 since the engine speed (and thereby diaphragm spring speed) is varied whereas the other parameters of (3.4) are kept constant.
-Hence no effects are seen in the torque in Figure 3.4 no speed dependency is
+3.7 ROTATIONAL SPEED Centrifugal effects in the diaphragm spring can be studied with the same experiment as in Section 3.6 since the engine speed (and thereby diaphragm spring speed) is varied whereas the other parameters of (3.5) are kept constant.
+Hence no effects are seen in the torque in Figure 3.4, no speed dependency is

 Figure 3.5: The data points from Figure 3.4 when the engine speed is constant.
 No correlation is seen between clutch torque and slip speed. present either.
-The model can be further simplified into:

-$$M{\rm trans,k} = M{\rm trans,k}(T,x) \tag{3.5}$$ There is a risk that an effect of ω_e is present but canceled by an effect of $\Delta\omega$.
-In order to fully investigate this the experiment of Section 3.5 would need to be repeated with different input-shaft speeds, which would give a different combination of slip speed and engine speed.
-This kind of experiments have however not been performed due to practical difficulties with controlling the input-shaft speed to a constant non-zero value.
-3.7 TEMPERATURE A variation of the experiment of Section 3.5 can be used to isolate the thermal effect.
+The model can be further simplified into $$M{\rm trans,k} = M{\rm trans,k}(T,x) \tag{3.6}$$ There is a risk that an effect of ω_e is present but canceled by an effect of $\Delta\omega$.
+In order to fully investigate this the experiment of Section 3.6 would need to be repeated with different input-shaft speeds, which would give different combinations of slip speed and engine speed.
+This kind of experiment has not been performed due to practical difficulties with controlling the input-shaft speed to a constant non-zero value.
+3.8 TEMPERATURE A variation of the experiment of Section 3.6 can be used to isolate the thermal effect.
 The truck is placed in an uphill and the clutch is controlled to a point where it can keep the truck stationary.
 Movement of the truck is not desirable as it can make the clutch lock up (and the slip to vary).
-The power dissipated will heat the clutch and if that affects the transmitted torque the truck will start to move unless the clutch position is controlled to keep a constant torque.
+The dissipated power will heat the clutch and if that affects the transmitted torque the truck will start to move unless the clutch position is controlled to maintain a constant torque.
 Therefore the clutch torque is put under feedback and the clutch position is measured.
-In Figure 3.6 it is seen to increase as more energy is dissipated into the clutch.
-There are clearly some temperature dynamics present.
+In Figure 3.6 the position is seen to increase as more energy is dissipated into the clutch.
+There is clearly some temperature dynamics present.
 When performing experiments for identifying the thermal dynamics the cool down process is also of interest.
-However a position that transmits a slipping torque can not be measured if the clutch is to cool off.
-One possibility then is to investigate how the contact point (kiss point), where pressure plate and clutch disc first meet, changes with cooling.
+However, a position that transmits a slipping torque can not be measured if the clutch is to cool down.
+One possibility then is to investigate how the kiss point, where pressure plate and clutch disc first meet, changes with cooling.
 This feels intuitive as the kiss point is an important parameter in clutch control.
-However, due to inexactness in the torque measurement and the cushion characteristics of the clutch transmissibility curve
+However, due to inexactness in the torque measurement and the cushion spring characteristic of the clutch